Search Results for

 The Reports and metrics page displays the devices being tracked by your TSC/PLA subscription.

-- To create the baselines for multiple devices, select the checkboxes next to the devices that need their baseline updated and select Create BASELINE FOR SELECTED DEVICES.
+• To create the baselines for multiple devices, select the checkboxes next to the devices that need their baselines created and select CREATE BASELINE FOR SELECTED DEVICES, then choose licenses from the available options and assign them to the selected devices.

-- To update all the devices in the table, select the checkbox next to Date, then select CREATE BASELINE FOR SELECTED DEVICES.
+• To create baselines for all the devices in the table, select the checkbox next to Date, then select CREATE BASELINE FOR SELECTED DEVICES, then choose licenses from the available options and assign them to the devices.

 The next time an attestation is run against the devices, it will show a status of success.